 How and When to Leave an Emotionally Abusive Relationship

-Although women of all ages can be the victim within an emotionally abusive relationship, there are an awful lot of young women who go through this.
-One statistic I found was that "women ages 16 to 24 experience the highest per capita rates of intimate violence-nearly 20 per 1000 women."
-(Bureau of Justice Special Report: Intimate Partner Violence, May 2000).
-And so I wish to focus upon this age group in particular with writing this article.
+Women between the ages of 18-24 are most commonly abused by an intimate partner, according to the National Coalition Against Domestic Violence (NCADV).
 I was within this exact age span when I was involved in an abusive relationship.
-I also want to focus on the early stages of emotional abuse when it may be easier to leave such a situation.
+Therefore, I want to focus on this age group, and also on the early stage of emotional abuse, when it may be easier to leave such a situation.
 Once you are married and have children with an abuser, things become terribly complex.
-I am telling you that it is far easier to leave earlier than later in your relationship.
+It is far easier to leave earlier than later in your relationship.

 What are some of the signs that you should leave?

 - You find yourself doing things you don't wish to do because your boyfriend or spouse has bullied you.

 - You feel like you are a criminal for doing normal things that everyone else does like spending time with family or friends.